SirRexOfRider/CYBR404-UNK-Oregon-Trail/Project/Members.md

 On a weekly basis, the design lead will
 ### Week 1
 -Assist team in getting a problem frame diagram completed.
--Ensure a problem summary is complete
+-Ensure a problem summary is complete.
--Assist wherever else needed
+-Assist wherever else needed.

 ### Week 2
 -Complete a level 0 and level 1 data flow diagram -Complete a UML diagram